envisioning/vocab/src/content/articles/occams-razor.md

 ---
-generality:
-  - 0.95
-  - 0.91
-  - 0.875
-  - 0.855
-  - 0.84
-  - 0.815
-  - 0.8
 slug: occams-razor
-summary:
-  Principle that, among competing models with similar predictive power, the simplest one should be chosen.
+summary: Principle that, among competing models with similar predictive power, the simplest one should be chosen.
 title: Occam's Razor
 ---